Gianluca-Iacchini/Distributed_Rendering/ClusteredVoxelGI/README.md

 The project was made using C++ and DirectX12 and it is based on the work by [Alejandro Cosin Ayerbe, Gustavo Patow](https://www.sciencedirect.com/science/article/pii/S009784932200005X), however it differs from the original implementation in the following ways.

 * It uses [Fast-SLIC](https://github.com/Algy/fast-slic) instead of the original SLIC algorithm, as Fast-SLIC is specifically designed for real-time applications.
-* It employs Ray-Tracing to perform cluster visibility calculations.
+* It employs Ray-Tracing to perform cluster visibility calculations instead of using Bresenham line algorithm.
+  * This also opens the possibility to use ray-tracing to test lit voxels instead of using depth map if needed
 * Several adjustments have been made to optimize the transmission of radiance data across the network:
    * Radiance is packed more aggressively to reduce the data that needs to be transmitted.
    * The radiance computation process is broken down into more distinct steps, allowing for more flexible client workload management (e.g., adjusting the amount of work assigned to the client).